alceu-frigeri/ufrgscca/README.md

 -------------

 ## Changelog
+* Version 1.0.7 (this)
+    - fixed a counter bug when mixing annex with appendix

 * Version 1.0.6 (this)
     - added a package option: nonrequired (ref. internship, see documentation)
     - documentation update